top of page

 Frequently Asked Questions

-Where do you grow your flowers
+Where are your flowers grown?

-Flowers are grown rurally in Tarras, 30 minutes from Wanaka on a high country station that has been in my family for over a century.
+Right here in Central Otago.
+They are grown rurally in Tarras, 30 minutes from Wanaka on a high country station that has been in my family for over a century.
 I also grow a few flowers in my home garden in central Wanaka to supplement.

-What is your favourite flower
+What is your favourite flower?

 Every season I fall in love with a different flower, but I particularly love scented blooms and a beautiful garden rose.